Sahil-958/dots/README.md

 # Dotfiles Repository

 > [!NOTE]
-> This repository is in alpha stage and primarily for personal use.
+> This repository is in the alpha stage and primarily for personal use.
 The organization and configurations may change significantly in the future.

 > [!Tip]
-> The best way to use these dotfiles to copy specify things that you like such as the rofi wallpaper view, starship prompt, SDDM theme, Some parts of scripts etc or use it as a base for your dots just like it did from Stephan Rabbe [dotfiles](https://gitlab.com/stephan-raabe/dotfiles) and from there started customzing them to my requirements i didn't like the way Stephan's scritps for wallpapers and etc were written so tweaked them, waybar theme etc. I just want to say don't just clone my repo and pull new changes blindly as they may break the dots.
+> The best way to use these dotfiles is to copy specific things that you like, such as the rofi wallpaper view, starship prompt, SDDM theme, some parts of scripts, etc. Or use them as a base for your dots, just as I did with Stephan Rabbe's [dotfiles](https://gitlab.com/stephan-raabe/dotfiles).
+From there, start customizing them to your requirements.
+For example, I didn't like the way Stephan's scripts for wallpapers were written, so I tweaked them, along with the waybar theme, etc. I want to emphasize: don't just clone my repo and pull new changes blindly, as they may not work well for you.

 ## Overview

 This repository contains my personal dotfiles and configuration files.
-It's currently in an early, experimental phase, and may not be suitable for general use.
+It's currently in an early, experimental phase and may not be suitable for general use.

 ### How it looks: